UA-LPL/psmrts/docs/APEX/PSMRTS_ISIS_APEX_Development.md

 In Image C, you will notice significant anomalies that occurred during orthorectified mapping via ray tracing only in areas of common tile coverage.
 This indicates very slight (millimeter to centimeter) differences in common overlapping areas of the tiles.
 These differences are likely due to Poisson reconstruction being applied independently to each tile, resulting in minute differences in common areas, particularly on the edges of boulders and in large areas of differences in topography of the terrain.
 Image D does not show this same effect because of ray tracing prioritization of the DTM tile list and early termination upon the first surface intercept.
 It should also be noted that unprioritized processing takes significantly more time.
 The number of tiles that can be used for any single image is limited to the amount of memory available on the computer system.

+### Objectives of this Discussion
+Below are questions and topics of which we are requesting feedback and discussion from the ISIS and scientific community.
+This identifies the type of information we seek to aid and support the development, utility and adoption of this library.

+1. We are hoping for constructive comments/suggestions regarding best practices to develop a diverse, yet simple, implementation of the C-API.
+The objective is to provide an easy API implementation to code for other languages such as Python, TypeScript, Rust, etc…
+1. How should strings be handled?
+1. We expect significant returns (numbers and volume) of data from ray traces.
+Some criticisms of the Bullet system is the use of significant allocated memory, which is costly to manage when utilized in an environment such as this and results in memory fragmentation and decreased performance.
+What are the best ways to prevent this that does not lead to development/data management problems and performance degradation (specifically, we expect an extremely large number of ray tracing operations will occur – at least two per pixel)?
+1. What is the most effective and easiest use of threading?
+[Boost.Thread](https://theboostcpplibraries.com/boost.thread-management) has a feature that provides an [interrupt() mechanism](https://theboostcpplibraries.com/boost.thread-management#ex.thread_03) that may be used to cleanly (i.e., no corruption, memory leaks, reentrant state, etc…) early-terminate a thread.
+But this must be considered in the C++ implementation and the effort may not provide the expected benefits.
+1. How many shape model formats should we support?
+1. For OBJ (and potentially other formats), do we also retain and provide the metadata to decorate the object?
+This will increase the overhead and complexity (and will be targeted for a future revision).
+1. For clarity, all the Qt dependencies will be removed in favor of C++ standards to minimize dependencies and target standardized constructs.
+What other standards/approaches should be used?
+1. What is the best way to specify the list of (prioritized) shape models and which ray tracing engine is preferred by the (ISIS, specifically, but not exclusive) user?
+1. What type/level of debugging and threading control do users want/need?

+And some issues specific to ISIS:

+10. How does an ISIS user specify which ray trace engine to use?
+UA/ISIS uses an IsisPreferences file, that contains a **ShapeModel** group, specifed in *spiceinit* only and records in the _Kernels_ group the **RayTraceEngine** keyword.
+This allows users to run *editlab* to change as needed/desired.
+This preserves the ray tracing engine until the kernel group disappears.
+1. How should multiple shape model files be provided in *spiceinit*?
+In UA/ISIS, we specify a PVL file with a .conf file extension that contains a **ShapeModel** keyword containing the prioritized list of shape model files.
+This allows users to change the contents at will without any additional consideration. *editlab* can be run to set it to _Ellipsoid_ if needed.
+Whatever is used, _ShapeModelFactory_ must recognize this file and process appropriately.
+1. The IsisPreferences file can also be used to further parameterize the ray trace engine.
+For example, you can specify the size (i.e., number of facets) of each partition in the UA/ISIS Bullet shape model.
+You can also add a one-time use of debugging and control use of threading upon loads for shape model files.
+You can also specify a **Tolerance** in meters of surface intercept precision.
+And how to behave should an error occur (e.g., continue to the next ray tracing engine or fail).
+How else might this be accomplished?